TMD20/PT-Muxer/README.md

 * bdinfo_title: [string] just the title from bdinfo, changing this value has no effect
 * index: [number] the track number.
 Video is usually 1.
 Next audio tracks, lastly subs.
 Changing this value has no effect
 * eac30: [special syntax string] u just some info about the file extract by eac3to.
 Changing this value has no effect
 * file: [filepath] location of the file on the system.
-Should only be changed if you move the output.json to a new folder
+This is the relative path, from the MuxFolder.
+This way you can change the folders location
 * compat: [bool] u Used for embedded tracks i.e dolby digital inside true hd These are extracted automatically.
 Changing this value has no effect
 * parent: [string] what track an embedded track was extracted from. changing this value has no effect